2006 Rugby League Tri-Nations: Group stage

-Tournament standings

 Final

 Early penalties for infringements in the ruck by the Kiwis, gave Australia an early two points from a Johnathan Thurston kick.
 The Kangaroos then mirrored this, conceding consecutive penalties that allowed Stacey Jones' goal a few minutes later to even the scores at 2 all.
 In the tenth minute Australia had the ball in the centre of the field and passed it out to Mark Gasnier who made a break down the right then passed to his winger Brent Tate to finish.
 Thurston's conversion was successful, so the home side led 8 - 2.
 Another penalty in the ruck in the twenty-first minute led to a minor scuffle and a goal from Thurston, extending the Kangaroos' lead to 10 - 2.
 Five minutes later New Zealand were ten metres into the Australians' half when Stacy Jones put a little chip kick over the heads of the Kangaroos for Brent Webb to run through and catch before drawing the defence and passing it on to Frank Pritchard who diver over untouched in the left corner.
 Jones missed the difficult conversion attempt, leaving the score 10 - 6 in favour of Australia.
 In the remaining ten minutes of play before half-time no more points were scored.

 After five minutes the Kiwis had made their way down to Australia's ten-metre line when they moved the ball through the hands out to the right where Nigel Vagana threw a short ball back inside for Iosia Soliola charging through to score.
 The scores were level at 10 - 10 and Stacy Jones' kick missed.
 A few minutes later Australia were given a penalty and Thurston kicked for goal, regaining his side's lead 12 - 10.
 In the sixty-ninth minute the Kiwis picked up a penalty in front of the posts and Jones kicked it this time, levelling the scores at 12 - 12.
 The Kangaroos then survived several raids on their try-line and two field goal attempts before a Cameron Smith 40-20 kick brought them up to New Zealand's end with two minutes remaining where Thurston missed a drop goal attempt as well.
 Jones had another shot in the final minute, and Australia nearly scored a miraculous fifty-metre try, but the match was destined for golden point extra time.